 Hancock Street House is a century-old brownstone in Bedford Stuyvesant which had fallen into disrepair.
-Our team was tasked with rehabilitating the building and reconfiguring the layout into a 3-story home and separate rental apartment at the garden level.
+Our team was tasked with rehabilitating the building and reconfiguring the layout into a three-story home and guest apartment at the garden level.
 The clients, a couple with grown children, required a modern home they could use openly, and in different ways—with more or less privacy to accommodate visiting family and guests.

 Making way for a garden-level apartment, the restored staircase now starts at the parlor floor.
 To improve communication between floors and make more dynamic use of space, structural partitions enclosing the hallways at each level have been edited in various ways; inviting the staircase into the living spaces, and living spaces into the overall circulation.